eiriklied/coffee_script_article/README.md

-When running the function `myFunc`, the variable `name` now exists in the global scope since we did not write the keyword `var` first.
+When running the function `myFunc`, the variable `name` exists in the global scope since we did not write the keyword `var` first.

 In CoffeeScript you never have to use `var`.
 CoffeeScript automatically adds the `var` keyword for you when compiling to JavaScript, so writing the following in CoffeeScript will not override any variables:

+    # declaring a variable 'name' somewhere
     name = "Jim"

+    # somewhere else we declare a function myFunc
     myFunc = ->
       name = "Tom"
+      # other code

-    myFunc() # the global variable name is still "Jim"
+    myFunc() # the first declared variable 'name' is still "Jim"

 #### Suffixable operators

 Like Ruby, CoffeeScript lets you suffix `if` and `unless` operators so that logical expressions can be read much like a regular sentence.

-    keep_going = true
+    keepGoing = true

     alert "Don't stop!" if keepGoing?
     alert "Please stop!" unless keepGoing?